Orlando Injunction Attorney

 Can a person lie in a petition for an injunction?

 Yes, people can lie in injunctions.
 While injunctions are important to protect victims from legitimate violence and threats of violence, people do sometimes lie in their petitions.
 False injunctions happen all the time.
-People lie to get injunctions every day – and we are here to help you fight against that.
+People lie to get injunctions every day – as you Orlando injunction attorney, we are here to help you fight against that.
 A final injunction can have serious consequences to your future.
-While injunctions are not considered criminal, they have very much the same consequences as criminal cases.
+While injunctions are not criminal, they have very much the same consequences as criminal cases.

-There are many different theories as to why people lie and a skilled injunction lawyer in Orlando should be able to bring to light any motive or bias a petitioner may have to falsely seek an injunction.
+There are many different theories as to why people lie.
+A skilled injunction lawyer in Orlando should be able to bring to light any motive or bias a petitioner may have to falsely seek an injunction.

 Here are some of the theories clients have presented to me over the years:

-6. To be able to gain control over the other person.
-If a person gets an injunction, all they have to do is call the police claiming the respondent violated the injunction by calling them or coming near them – this often results in the respondent getting arrested.
+To be able to gain control over the other person.
+If a person gets an injunction, all they have to do is call the police claiming the respondent is violating the injunction by calling them or coming near them – this often results in the arrest of the respondent.

 Which county court should I file my injunction in?

-Can text messages be used to get an injunction against me?
+Can someone use text messages to get an injunction against me?

-Can an injunction be dropped if the petitioner does not show up for the final injunction hearing?
+Will the court drop an injunction if the petitioner fails to show up for the final hearing?

 What happens if the respondent does not show at the final injunction hearing?